 When we got there it was around 3 p.m At 5 p.m. we had to catch the bus to go back to Wildwood.
 We’ve decided to finish the tour with a view from above.
 But first, we had to wait a bit – first for the tickets and then for the elevators, it took us around 30 minutes waiting on the lines.
 It wasn’t so bad but just in case you have a tight schedule like us is good to know.
 We bought tickets to the 86th-floor (the building has 103 floors in total) and began our historical climbing.

 For the first time on 1st of May 1931 the Empire State Building open for visitors and since then every it attracts more than 4 million tourists each year.
 The total height of the building is 443 m. and everything looks so different from the top.
 The endless views were revealed in front of us.
 We stayed there a lot, taking pictures, laughing.
 We had a lot of fun.

 The seven hours passed so fast, but the result was more than satisfying!
 What do you think?

 - If you have only a few hours to spend in New York, stay in Manhattan.
 You’ll hardly have time to go somewhere else.
 Besides, you will need quite different planning.

 - The island has a bunch of interesting places and top sights and you’ll have great fun exploring them.

 - Some places are in a walking distance.
-For example Rockefeller Center, Times Square, and Grand Central Terminal which are close to each other.
-If you decide to go to Down Town, there are plenty of locations – Statue of Liberty, Ellis Island, Soho, Wall Street and New York Stock Exchange, the Brooklyn Bridge, which also can be seen for in a day.
+For example the Rockefeller Center, Times Square, and Grand Central Terminal which are close to each other.
+If you decide to go to Down Town, there are plenty of locations – Statue of Liberty, Ellis Island, Soho, Wall Street, and New York Stock Exchange, the Brooklyn Bridge, which also can be seen for in a day.

-- It takes more than four hours to see Ellis Island and the Statue of Liberty (this includes buying tickets, ferry ride and handling of both locations).
+- It takes more than four hours to see Ellis Island and the Statue of Liberty (this includes buying tickets, a ferry ride and handling of both locations).